 Technology has helped societies all over the world to battle the most pressing issues and solve social problems.
 By promising faster technological advancement, artificial intelligence (AI) promises to provide answers to questions relating to the environment, security, and society that we are all exploring today.
 There’s no denying that AI is on its way to change the world as we know it.

 Mitigating the risks of climate change, battling pollution and depletion of natural resources while sustaining biodiversity – these are some of the most critical challenges humanity faces today.
-Fortunately, AI comes to rescue in many different ways.
+Fortunately, Artificial Intelligence comes to rescue in many different ways.

 Wildlife conservation is essential to maintaining the most fragile ecosystems on Earth.
 An American nonprofit organization, The Rainforest Connection, developed an AI-powered platform that uses tools such as Google’s TensorFlow to battle wildlife poaching by analyzing audio-sensor data to detect illegal logging in vulnerable areas.
 AI is also helping us to track animal movements and learn which habitats we need to protect at all cost.
 For example, the state of Montana uses AI algorithms to come up with the best places to create wildlife corridors for wolverines and grizzly bears.